gramaziokohler/phd_spatial_timber_assembly/README.md

-# PHD - Spatial Timber Assembly
+# PhD - Spatial Timber Assembly

 This is a gateway repository consisting the PhD work by Victor Leung in Gramazio Kohler Research.